 Many fraud solutions are available via existing relationships with vendors like your payment processor, shopping cart provider, or marketplace host.
 In some cases, fraud scoring may be purchased separately as a stand-alone, third-party service.
 Often seeking more robust and effective solutions means considering a different payment processor or eCommerce platform.

-Worldpay offers for a variety of business types and industries, including eCommerce operations of every size.
+Worldpay offers comprehensive fraud solutions for a variety of business types and industries, including eCommerce operations of every size.
 Our experts will work with you to assemble the best balance of people, data and technologies to protect what you’ve worked so hard to earn.

 ©2019 Worldpay, LLC and/or its affiliates.
 All rights reserved.
 Worldpay, the logo and any associated brand names are trademarks or registered trademarks of Worldpay, LLC and/or its affiliates in the US, UK or other countries.
 All other trademarks are the property of their respective owners.
 Results may vary